tbadman/TwitchTracker/README.md

 Real-time Twitch viewer count for the top 10 most popular streaming games.
 More features planned for the future!

+Notes:

+Mouse-over a line to bring up information about the corresponding game.
+Current mouse-over information (will add more soon):
+- game name
+- viewer count

 ### Required Libraries: